-This encompasses the successful transition from research to market implementation requires strategic support for pre-deployment activities.
+This encompasses the successful transition from research to market implementation and this requires strategic support for pre-deployment activities.
 The pioneer Digital Automatic Coupler (DAC) trains case demonstrates how large-scale testing across Europe serves as a crucial stepping stone (risk-reduction) between research and full deployment.
 This phase proves essential for validating functionality and system interoperability, reliability, and performance in real-life operations across different environments and conditions, as well as preparing their alignment of harmonised operations for the implementation of a single European solution.

 Additionally, pre-deployment support represents a strategic better investment in Europe's rail future.
-The ERTMS variants implementation experience shows that significant funding is necessary for successful system-wide deployment in a very complex and bespoke rail national environment, with an estimated $\in 29$ billion needed for the TEN-T Network alone8.
+Predeployment bridges the "valley of death", the gap between research and full rollout, reducing risks and validating solutions in real conditions.
+Its value lies in preventing costly failures and ensuring mature, interoperable implementation across diverse European conditions.
+The ERTMS variants implementation experience shows that significant funding is necessary for successful system-wide deployment in a very complex and bespoke rail national environment, with an estimated €29 billion needed for the TEN-T Network alone10.
 This initial investment in a new PPP focused on the rail system simplification has the capability to deliver long-term economic benefits through decrease complexity/costs and allow for a coordinated European implementation.